Measuring Success and Avoiding Pitfalls in Streaming TV Ads

 Ingredient #1: High-Quality, Versatile Creative

 This is one of the most significant hurdles for dealerships.
-Producing compelling video content is resource-intensive, but it is the lifeblood of a streaming TV campaign.
+Producing compelling video content is resource-intensive, but it is the lifeblood of a Streaming TV campaign.
 Furthermore, the streaming ecosystem is not one-size-fits-all.
 A single 30-second TV spot is no longer enough.
 You need a suite of creative assets designed for different platforms and attention spans:

 - Ad Lengths: 6-second, 15-second, and 30-second versions.